Prende: Role

+The common Albanian name nepërkë for the venomous snake adder, viper appears in the Arbëresh variety of Calabria as nepromtja, probably based on Prende / Premte.

 Worship

 Prende was worshipped in northern Albania, especially by the Albanian women until recent times.
 Prende's festival was celebrated on July 26 every year, and her devotees would don beautiful clothing and would set out a mortar and pestle as a representation of sexual union.
+Rainbow is regarded in popular beliefs as Prende's belt, and oral legend has it that anyone who jumps over the rainbow changes their sex.
+The goddess Prende is associated in Albanian folk beliefs with the cult of the planet Venus (Afërdita in Albanian).